ThoughtWorksInc/Binding.scala/README.md

 In Binding.scala, unlike MetaRx or Widok, all data-binding expressions are pure functional, with no side-effects.
-Binding.scala does not register any listeners when users create individual expressions, thus users neither need to manually unregister listeners for a single expression like MetaRx, nor perform additional operations in handlers like ReactJS.
+Binding.scala does not register any listeners when users create individual expressions, thus users do not need to manually unregister listeners for a single expression like MetaRx.

 Instead, Binding.scala create all internal listeners together, when the user calls `dom.render` or `Binding.watch` on the result expression.